eylon-44/Buzz-OS/documentation/KernelHeap.md

 Notice that the first bit in `s=800` is off, meaning that this chunk is free.
 Also notice that the size of the previous chunk is `p=0`—this is because this chunk is the first chunk in the heap and there is no chunk before of it.

 #### Allocating a Chunk
-If we want to allocate a block of, say, 13 bytes, we will have to start a hunt!
+If we want to allocate a some data, say, 13 bytes, we will have to start a hunt!
 What are we hunting?
 The smallest free chunk that we can fit our data in.

-We will iterate over our chunks using the method described earlier until finding a perfect match chunk, or until reaching the end of the heap.
+We will iterate over our chunks using the method described earlier until finding a perfect-match chunk, or until reaching the end of the heap.
 In our current situation, we only have a single free chunk, so will have to use it.
 This chunk is way to big for our cute little 13 bytes allocation, so we will have to split it.
 The process of splitting a chunk goes as follows:

 * Set the size of the splitted chunk with the new size, in our case it is `[header] + [data] + [padding] = 8 + 13 + 11 = 32`.
 Keep the previous size as it is.